How to Install Arduino IDE on Ubuntu Linux

 Install Arduino IDE via Snap

-If you rather install Arduino IDE via Snap, then use the commands below.
+If you need to install Arduino IDE via Snap, use the below commands.

 Snaps are containerized software packages that are simple to create and install… It’s a new way to manage packages on Linux systems and is supported by the top Linux distributions…